at0m-cat/CurrencyExchange/README.md

 ### 🔸 GET `/exchange?from=BASE_CURRENCY_CODE&to=TARGET_CURRENCY_CODE&amount=$AMOUNT`

 > Calculation of the transfer of a certain amount of funds from one currency to another.
-An example of a request is GET `/exchange?from=ETB&to=RUB&amount=10`.

-- Obtaining an exchange rate can take place according to one of three scenarios: `direct exchange`, `reverse exchange`, `exchange through an intermediary`.
+> Obtaining an exchange rate can take place according to one of three scenarios: `direct exchange`, `reverse exchange`, `exchange through an intermediary`.
+- > An example of a request is GET `/exchange?from=ETB&to=RUB&amount=10`.

 ```json
 {